gmc-code/PC-microbit-micropython/docs/lessons2/music_advanced.rst

             .. tab-item:: Q2

                 Create a function, **get_random_notes**, to return a random list of notes, given the number of notes.
-Use a for loop to add the random notes to a list within the function.
+Use a for-loop to add the random notes to a list within the function.
 Play the notes when a button is pressed.

                 .. code-block:: python